The Mavis Bramston Show: Cultural impact

 The Mavis Bramston Show had a huge impact in Australia in the mid-1960s, heightened because of its unique place in the history of the Australian television industry.
-Australian television broadcasting since its inception in 1956, had rapidly become dominated by the socio-economic influence of the United States and (to a lesser extent) that of the United Kingdom.
+Australian television broadcasting since its inception in 1956 had rapidly become dominated by the socio-economic influence of the United States, and according to "The Vincent Report" in 1963 on the Australian media industry, it found that 97% of drama broadcast locally between 1956 and 1963 was produced in the US.

-At least 80% of Australian TV programming by the early 1960s was sourced from the United States and American TV series were consistently the top-rating shows.
+At least 80% of Australian TV programming by the early 1960s was sourced from the United States, and American TV series were consistently listed amongst the top-rated shows.

-The Vincent Report in 1963, on the Australian media industry found that 97% of drama broadcast on Australian TV between 1956 and 1963 was produced in America.

-The few programmes that were made locally were usually low-cost copies of proven American talk-variety or quiz show formats.
+The few programmes that were made locally were usually low-cost copies of either proven American talk-variety or quiz show formats.

-The absence of government-mandated local content regulations, meant Australian TV producers faced enormous challenges in trying to compete against imported American and British programs, which benefited from high budgets, an international talent pool and huge economies of scale, thanks to their large domestic audiences and established worldwide distribution networks.
+The absence of government-mandated local content regulations meant Australian TV producers faced enormous challenges in trying to compete against imported American (and to a lesser extent British programs), which benefited from high budgets, an international talent pool, and huge economies of scale, thanks to their large domestic audiences and established worldwide distribution networks.
 These advantages were further enhanced by the fact that American producers and networks offered Australian channels attractive discount rates on bundled programming.

-Despite the overwhelming dominance of imported programming, local production gradually increased in the mid-1960s for several reasons—the licensing of a third network in major cities (which ultimately became the TEN Network), the introduction of videotape technology (which permitted pre-recording and editing, and reduced production costs) and the enforcement of local production quotas on TV advertising, which helped to foster a local skill-base.
+Despite the overwhelming dominance of imported programming, local production gradually increased in the mid-1960s for several reasons—the licensing of a third network in major cities (which ultimately became Network 10), the introduction of videotape technology (which permitted pre-recording and editing, and reduced production costs) and the enforcement of local production quotas on TV advertising, which helped to foster a local skill-base.

+Mavis Bramston

-Premièring only months after Crawford Productions' landmark police drama Homicide, Mavis Bramston demonstrated both that it was possible to make satirical TV comedy in Australia, featuring Australian issues and characters, and that there was a significant audience for such a show.
-As the first Australian-produced TV comedy series to become a national success with both critics and viewers alike, Mavis is therefore considered a milestone in the development of Australian TV.
-Many at the time expected that this honour would go to Graham Kennedy's In Melbourne Tonight, which was although hugely popular in its home city, did not become a fully-fledged national hit until 1969.
+Mavis Bramston debuted only months after Crawford Productions landmark police procedural drama Homicide.
+Bramston demonstrated both that it was possible to make satirical TV comedy in Australia, featuring Australian issues and characters, and that there was a significant audience for such a show.
+As the first Australian-produced TV comedy series to become a national success with both critics and viewers alike, it is therefore considered a milestone in the development of Australian television.
+Many at the time expected that this honour would go to Graham Kennedy's variety series In Melbourne Tonight, which, although hugely popular in its home city, did not become a fully-fledged national hit until 1969.
 Writer Hugh Stuckey opined that this was in part because IMT faced strong competition from the shows it followed, the top-rating American variety series The Perry Como Show and The Andy Williams Show.